Search

 Through our ASEAN-wide presence, we can play a significant role in shaping the sustainability landscape in the region.
 Our pledge of #CIMBforTomorrow means that we aim to use our influence to not only improve the environmental, social and governance practices across our own operations, but also to create net positive impact for everyone connected to the Group.
 This is encapsulated in our Sustainability Principles, which are embedded in our organisational purpose and Forward30 strategy.
 We will:

-• Aim to ensure that the management of its internal operations and employees is consistent with the applicable sustainability policy requirements
+• Aim to ensure that the management of our internal operations and employees is consistent with the applicable sustainability policy requirements

-• Not knowingly engage in business activities or with business relations that do not meet its policy requirements
+• Not knowingly engage in business activities or with business relations that do not meet our policy requirements

-• Always strive to create a net positive impact on our business relations and the community, and we will adopt an inclusive approach to our business relations and strive to positively influence their sustainability performance and their commitment
+• Always strive to create a net positive impact on our business relations and the community, adopt an inclusive approach to our business relations and strive to positively influence their sustainability performance and their commitment

 • Engage actively and openly with our stakeholders in the proactive management of sustainability risk and identification of opportunities for sustainable development